Wedding of Princess Margaret and Antony Armstrong-Jones: Ceremony

 Margaret made her way with the Duke of Edinburgh from Clarence House in the Glass Coach, arriving at the church at 11:30.
-The wedding took place at Westminster Abbey and was conducted by The Most Rev. Dr. Geoffery Fisher, Archbishop of Canterbury and The Very Rev. Eric Abbott, Dean of Westminster.
-It was the first royal wedding to be broadcast on television and had an estimated 300 million viewers, 20 millon of which from the UK.
+The wedding took place at Westminster Abbey and was conducted by The Most Rev. Dr Geoffery Fisher, Archbishop of Canterbury and The Very Rev. Eric Abbott, Dean of Westminster.
+It was the first royal wedding to be broadcast on television and had an estimated 300 million viewers, 20 million of which from the UK.
 Richard Dimbleby, Jean Metcalfe, Anne Edwards, Brian Johnston, and Wynford Vaughan-Thomas covered the event for the BBC.

 Attendants

-Armstrong-Jones's best man was Dr. Roger Gilliatt, son of the Queen's gynecologist.
+Armstrong-Jones's best man was Dr Roger Gilliatt, son of the Queen's gynecologist.
 The Countess of Rosse, the groom's mother, had hoped he would choose his half-brother, Lord Oxmantown, as his best man.
 However, resentment of their mother's favouritism led him to reject this suggestion.
 On 19 March, it was announced he had chosen Jeremy Fry for the role, but Fry was convicted of "importuning for immoral purposes" after allegedly approaching a man for sex, so was replaced.

 Princess Margaret was attended by eight bridesmaids: